 In an effort to better educate clubs on the inner workings of the USGA Handicap System, the NCGA embarked on a bold educational initiative in 2002.
-Dubbed the “NCGA Handicap Certification Program,” a series of half-day seminars were conducted to provide clubs with the tools to better organize their Handicap Committee and better administer the Handicap System.
-Special emphasis was placed on dealing with those golfers who abuse the system for their own benefit.
+Dubbed the “NCGA Handicap Certification Program,” a series of half-day seminars were conducted region-wide to provide clubs with the tools to better organize their Handicap Committee and better administer the Handicap System.
+Special emphasis was placed on dealing with those golfers who abuse the System for their own benefit.

-These seminars have clearly triggered a rededication by clubs toward handicap-related duties.
-In short, more and more clubs are taking a closer look at the posting activities of their members and at the accuracy of the Handicap Index being issued.
+These seminars clearly triggered a rededication by clubs towards handicap-related duties.
+In short, more and more clubs took a closer look at the posting activities of their members and at the accuracy of the Handicap Index being issued.